Sepay/Earnalyzer/README.md

 This web applications needs 4 different inputs:

-1. Amount- The first input is the money that the user wants do invest.
+1. Amount - The amount that the user wants to invest.

 2. Crypto - Type of crypto (e.g. ADA or Cardano).